Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Hey, thanks!"
 That saved Bruuk a lot of work.
 "What about the big guy?"

-"Arithmetic," Urgug noted with an amused shade of...whatever-it-was.
+"Arithmetic," Urgug noted with an amused shade of... whatever-it-was.
 Guvnurag could see a *lot* more colors than anyone, and Bruuk’s own red-vision weren’t the bestest yet.
 It looked orangeish.
 "Assuming you deathworlders eat mostly to feed your silly muscles, it’s much easier to provision for your species.
 I simply multiply by your mass, and divide by whatever type of stores each species requires."

 "They’re *not* silly!"
 Bruuk objected with a chitter.
 "And that’s all?
 Just weight times calories?"